tantaman/tantaman.github.io/content/2022-07-08-local-first-querying.md

 > Note: traditional client-server software is only included for illustrative purposes.
 It doesn't belong in the chart given its sychronization protocol is that of a single master (the service provider) arbitrating changes.

 - **Thesis 1:** the green cases are all already solved or easily solved.
+I think this is self evident but please note where you disagree.
 - **Assumption 1:** the top right corner is the most generic case and solutions for that can support all other cases.
 - **Assumption 2:** using solutions for the top right to solve for all areas is no more complex than using solutions dedicated to those areas